John Stapleton (English journalist)

-John Martin Stapleton (born 24 February 1946) is an English journalist and broadcaster.
-He is known for his work as a presenter and reporter on ITV breakfast television (TV-am, GMTV and Daybreak) in addition to hosting Nationwide and Watchdog for the BBC.
+John Martin Stapleton (24 February 1946 – 21 September 2025) was an English journalist and broadcaster.
+He was known for his work as a presenter and reporter on ITV breakfast television (TV-am, GMTV and Daybreak) in addition to hosting Nationwide and Watchdog for the BBC.
+He also hosted the ITV morning talk show The Time, The Place and presented the Sunday morning programme My Favourite Hymns.

-He won the Royal Television Society's News Presenter of the Year award for 2003, and was married to the late presenter Lynn Faulds Wood.
-Together they presented Watchdog between 1985 and 1993.
+Stapleton won the Royal Television Society's News Presenter of the Year award for 2003.
+He was married to the presenter Lynn Faulds Wood.
+They presented Watchdog together between 1986 and 1993.

 Early life

-Stapleton was born in Oldham, Lancashire.
-His father Frank was secretary of the local co-operative and his mother, June was a part-time primary school teacher.
-Stapleton was educated at Diggle Primary School and Hulme Grammar School, Oldham and St John's College of Further Education, Manchester where he did "A" levels.
+Stapleton was born in Oldham, Lancashire on 24 February 1946.
+His father Frank was secretary of the local co-operative and his mother June was a part-time primary school teacher.
+Stapleton was educated at Diggle Primary School, Hulme Grammar School, Oldham, and St John's College of Further Education, Manchester, where he took his A levels.
 He did not go to university, but started working as a trainee reporter at the age of seventeen on the now defunct Eccles and Patricroft Journal.
-He was later indentured to the Oldham Evening Chronicle for three years before moving onto the Daily Sketch, first in Manchester and then London.
+He was later indentured to the Oldham Evening Chronicle for three years before moving on to the Daily Sketch, first in Manchester and then in London.